tc39/notes/es6/2015-03/mar-24.md

 AWB: Yes.

-AWB: Istvan, do we need a opt-out period for ECMA-402.
+AWB: István, do we need a opt-out period for ECMA-402.

 IS: Yes.